Donate now

 Research

-As the reference source for global cancer statistics, the Cancer Surveillance Branch (CSU) supports cancer registry development, develops and disseminates global indicators, and conducts a research programme aligned with the evolving cancer and development agendas.
 CSU is involved in many collaborative studies seeking to describe and interpret the changing magnitude and the transitional nature of cancer profiles around the world, through observation of variations by geography and over time.
+Key areas of activity include:

 Global survival benchmarking

 • SURVCAN.
-Global synthesis of comparable survival statistics in LMICs, with an emphasis on bilateral collaborations with registries to ensure complete follow-up of patients.
+Global synthesis of comparable survival statistics in transitioning countries, with an emphasis on bilateral collaborations with registries to ensure complete follow-up of patients.
+Cancer Survival in Transitioning Countries (SURVCAN-4) is being developed to estimate cancer survival among people diagnosed with cancer in 2013–2020, with follow-up to the end of 2021, in at least 30 transitioning countries.

 The societal impact of cancer, beyond traditional measures